AlexThePolygonal/cpp-stateful-templates/README.md

 Much more is possible.
 Inspired by older blog posts, I show how to expand this trick to emulate a rudimentary dynamically typed language with C++ template metaprogramming.
 The syntax is rather unorthodox.
 We implement conditionals and loops, and leave lists and dicts as an exercise.
 The statefulness implementation uses friend injection, a well-established trick, which I will explain in the [section on implementation details](#implementation-details).

 Obviously, **do not use this code in production, ever**!
-However, you can use it for research.
+However, you can use it for research, or for compiler stress-tests.
 It allows us to observe how compilers sequence template instantiation and opens a fascinating whole new class of UB.
-I suspect that we can observe a bug in Clang that way, but due to the overwhelming amount of UB I can't be sure.
+I suspect that we can observe unintended behaviour in Clang that way, but due to the overwhelming amount of UB I can't be sure.

 Since this is an exploratory project, I didn't investigate the compilation times, but I assure you that they are very large.
 For example, the tests take 3 seconds to run on my core i7 machine.
 For the same reason, I didn't use modern features like concepts.